sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>CyberChef</td>
     <td>A very fun tool for all sorts of cyber-shenanigans.
 Encoding and encryption, calculating hashes and many other useful activites.
 I enjoy this tool because it runs in the browser.
-No compicated setup or builds.</td>
+No complicated setup or builds.</td>
   </tr>
 </tbody></table>